seanox/spring-webdav/README.md

 # System Requirement
 - Java 11 or higher
-- Spring Boot 2 or 3
+- Spring Boot 2 or 3 or later

 # Downloads